JoepvanDam/data-agent/test/gpt-3.5-turbo-0125/results.md

     'Reason': 'missing_function_explanation'
 }
 ```
+Task error because it is not following the given format.
 Stopping here as the model is not even getting close.

 ### Attempt = 2
 #### What is the total AP for each unique value in the 'Vznemer' column?